 Race Against the Clock: The reason for the attack on Trenton, or at least its timing (Dec.
 26, 1776), was that most of Washington's army was scheduled to evaporate in five days, when their enlistments expired on New Year's 1777.
 Washington had to do something with the men while he still had them.
 (The victory helped him convince some of the troops to stick around until the army could be reconstituted).

-Rashomon-Style - Rarely (if ever) mentioned in history lessons in Britain - and when it is, it is generally taught as an extravagant form of tax avoidance.
+"Rashomon"-Style - Rarely -if ever- mentioned in history lessons in Britain; when it is, it is generally taught as an extravagant form of tax avoidance.

-To be fair while for Americans this is the single most important event in their history for the British it's really just one more thing that happened during the 18th Century.
-In fact the Colonial Rebellion was not even at the top of their list of Things To Worry About.
+To be fair, while for Americans this is the single-most important event in their history, for the British it's really just one more thing that happened during the 18th Century.
+In fact, the Colonial Rebellion was not even at the top of their list of Things To Worry About.
 They were much more worried about the Spanish, the French, and the Dutch.
 That and Britain has a hell of a lot of history to work through.
 Students are already going to get taught about the war through osmosis of American sources, so it tends to get pushed to one side due to simple time constraints.

 "The Reason You Suck" Speech: The Declaration of Independence.
 Go past the lyrical, poetic "we hold these truths to be self-evident" part, and read the long, angrily-worded and overblown list of offenses supposedly committed by King George III against his subjects in the American colonies.
 The point of this part of the declaration was to appeal to King Louis XVI by showing that they weren't going to give up and that they were more than willing to accept his majesty's intervention against his majesty George III.